loopbackio/loopback-datasource-juggler/docs/ldl.md

   - Array
   - Any/Object/JSON
   - GeoPoint

+#### Array types

+LDL supports array types as follows:

+    {emails: [String]}

+    or

+    {"emails": ["String"]}

+    or

+    {emails: [{type: String, length: 64}]}

+#### Object types

+A model often has properties that consist of other properties.
+For example, the user model can have an `address` property that in turn has properties such as `street`, `city`, `state`, and `zipCode`.

+LDL allows inline declaration of such properties, for example,

+    var UserModel = {
+        firstName: String,
+        lastName: String,
+        address: {
+            street: String,
+            city: String,
+            state: String,
+            zipCode: String
+        },
+        ...
+    }

+The value of the address is the definition of the `address` type, which can be also considered as an anonymous model.

+If you intend to reuse the address model, we can define it independently and reference it in the user model.
+For example,

+    var AddressModel = {
+        street: String,
+        city: String,
+        state: String,
+        zipCode: String
+    };

+    var Address = ds.define('Address', AddressModel);

+    var UserModel = {
+            firstName: String,
+            lastName: String,
+            address: 'Address',  // or address: Address
+            ...
+    }

+    var User = ds.define('User', UserModel);

+**Note**: The user model has to reference the Address constructor or the model name - `'Address'`.

+#### ID(s) for a model

 * id: Indicate if the property is an `id` of the model.
 The value can be true, false, or a number
     - true: It's an id